 When applying the sealer, start with the upper side and move on to the lower side.
 Maintain a consistent pattern to avoid stepping on the already used areas.
 After pouring the sealer, ensure to spread so that it’s even everywhere.

-The next step is to allow the sealer to dry.
+The next step is to allow the sealer to dry, but how long it takes to dry the sealer?
 If the weather is sunny, your driveway should dry within 24 hours.
 But if it’s a bit chilly, it should dry within 48 hours.
-However, you should give it 72 hours to fully dry before driving your car on it.
+For cloudy weather, using a Bone Dry concrete sealer would be the best option.
+However, you should give it 72 hours to dry before driving your car on it fully.

 Mistakes to avoid while applying driveway sealer